Award Application Period

 Grant Requirements

-• Grant funds must be used strictly for expenses related to the proposed research/project.
-Indirect or tuition expenses are not permitted.
+- Grant funds must be used strictly for expenses related to the proposed research/project.
+Tuition expenses are not permitted.

 Proposal Requirements